dpdani/cereggii/README.md

 Thread synchronization utilities for free-threaded Python.

-This library provides some atomic data types which are generally more performant compared to CPython's builtin types, in a multithreaded context.
+This library provides some atomic data types which, in a multithreaded context, are generally more performant compared to CPython's builtin types.

 ## Cereus greggii